At a Glance

 Gold Award Honor for PBIS Program

-In 2016 the state of Maryland awarded Resurrection-St. Paul School the Gold Award, for Positive Behavior Interventions and Supports.
+In 2015 the state of Maryland awarded Resurrection-St. Paul School the Silver Award, for Positive Behavior Interventions and Supports.
 We are the only school in the Archdiocese of Baltimore to receive this high honor for a PBIS program.

 All Archdiocesan high schools and elementary schools are accredited as a system through AdvancED.
 Every five years, the Department of Catholic Schools completes a system-wide accreditation review, which culminates in a visit by an AdvancED External Review Team.
 Each school is evaluated based on the National Standards and Benchmarks for Effective Catholic Elementary and Secondary Schools.